 Capital Appeal –October 19 is the 1-year anniversary of the campaign.
 Ice cream sundaes will be served.
 Looking at refinancing the mortgage which needs to be done in April 2026- Next meeting Jan.
 13

-Faith Formation –Met in Sept: worked on budget, confirmation, trunks and treats and kids club.
+Faith Formation –Met in Sept: worked on budget, confirmation, trunks and treats, and kids club.
 October 7 is the next meeting.

 Welcome- Orientation classes Oct 12 and 19.
 Welcome new members on Oct.
 26. There will be cake at coffee time.